Aun-shahid/TherapEase/README.md

 ## Support and Contact

-For questions, suggestions, or feedback, open an issue on this repository or contact the maintainers.

----

-TherapEase - Simplifying therapy note-taking, one session at a time!
+For technical issues or setup help:

+* Open an issue in the repository
+* Use established communication channels for team discussions

+**MindScribe** – Transforming mental health documentation through intelligent automation.